bhavin-nakrani/StreamerEventViewer/README.md

   Create database using RDS or in EC2 server

-  Test with EC2 public IP
+  Test in browser with EC2 public IP

-  After this setup zone file of domain name in Route53.
-Then you have to select EC2 instance endpoint.
+  After this, setup zone file of domain name in Route53.
+Then you have to select EC2 instance as an endpoint.

   Wait for sometime to configure domain with instance and you will access project.

 2. Where do you see bottlenecks in your proposed architecture and how would you approach scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?

+Remove mysql from EC2 server and used RDS for database.

 Setup Load Balancer for EC2 instance and make copy of this server.
 So we have 2 EC2 server under load balancer.
 Change endpoint to load balancer endpoint in host zone file in Route53.

 Now your domain pointed with Load balancer so it will handle more requests with 2 servers.
-After continues monitor with CloudWatch, we can add more copy servers under Load balancer
+After continues monitor with CloudWatch, we can add more copy servers under Load balancer depend on usage or users.

 Other way is use Redis database in ElastiCache.
 It's provide in memory space and very fast to get value back.
+We can do query cache in system.